raminetinati/TwitterNodeSocketExample/README.md

 For more information and documentation about mongoose, please see: http://mongoosejs.com/

-*Setting up the Mongoose connection*
+*In the example give, we are going to be working with the Twitter Stream JSON object.
+More details can be found here: https://dev.twitter.com/overview/api/tweets*

-In the example give, we are going to be working with the Twitter Stream JSON object.
-More details can be found here: https://dev.twitter.com/overview/api/tweets
+**Setting up the Mongoose connection**